helidon-io/helidon/tests/benchmark/jmh/README.md

 pseudoheaders that bypass table search, so this case compares lookup primitives, not complete pseudoheader encoding.
 The request/response encoding mixes contain only regular headers.
 Results are steady-state lookup costs, not request latency or protocol throughput predictions.

+To compare QPACK lookup implementations, select only `qpackEncodingLookup` and use the same workload and measurement settings for both revisions.
+This keeps the static-table contents fixed; the HPACK/QPACK comparison also varies table contents and cannot isolate the cost of a collection implementation.

 After preparing current reactor artifacts with the repository's build JDK, run the focused comparison from the root: